kragen/derctuo/segments-and-blocks.md

-matrices, with applications such as matrix-vector multiply xGEMV, matrix-matrix multiply xGEMM, and eigenvalue computation xSYTRD/xGEBRD/xSTERF/xSTEDC accounting for a good deal of the usage of many computers --- historically due to physics models, now due to artificial neural networks.
+matrices, with applications such as matrix-vector multiply xGEMV, matrix-matrix multiply xGEMM, and eigenvalue computation xSYTRD/xGEBRD/xSTERF/xSTEDC accounting for a good deal of the usage of many computers — historically due to physics models, now due to artificial neural networks.

-The obvious way to organize a matrix for access locality in a blocks-and-nodes system is to divide it into rectangular or square blocks; if it's 32-bit single-precision, an 8×8 block fits into a 256-byte storage block, and in 64-bit double-precision, two 4×4 blocks do.
+The obvious way to organize a matrix for access locality in a blocks-and-nodes system is to divide it into rectangular or square blocks; if it’s 32-bit single-precision, an 8×8 block fits into a 256-byte storage block, and in 64-bit double-precision, two 4×4 blocks do.
 In SGEMV matrix-vector multiply, multiplying an 8×8 matrix block by an 8-element vector segment yields an 8-element partial-sum vector